 The proportion of care leavers not in education, employment or training has increased from 32 per cent in 2010 to 33 per cent in 2011 according to figures released by the Department of Health.
 65,520 children were looked after at 31 March 2011, an increase of two per cent on 2010 and the highest number since 1987.

-In 2013-14, 6.8% of adults with learning disabilities aged 18-64 and known to Councils with Adult Social Services Responsibilities (CASSRs) were in paid employment [Indicator 1E].
-The gender breakdown is male 7.5%, female 5.8%.
+In 2014-15, 6% of adults with learning disabilities aged 18-64 and known to Councils with Adult Social Services Responsibilities (CASSRs) were in paid employment [Indicator 1E].
+The gender breakdown is male 6.4%, female 5.3%.
+Rates varied from 3.2% in the East Midlands to 7.7% in London but have been on a downward trend for a few years.

 Local authorities, Dept of Health, Social care and Data